You ate a Delta-9 gummy, put on a movie, and waited. An hour goes by, then two hours, and you feel nothing.

 Do NOT take a second gummy.

-Because gummies are processed by the liver, they can take up to 2 hours to take effect.
-If you assume the first gummy “was a dud” and eat a second one at the 90-minute mark, you are setting a time bomb.
+Because gummies can take up to 2 hours to take effect.
+If you assume the first gummy “was a dud” and eat a second one at the 60-minute mark, you are setting a time bomb.

-Eventually, your liver will process both doses simultaneously, flooding your brain with double the amount of THC you intended to take.
-This results in severe dizziness, paranoia, and a panic attack (often called “greening out”).
+Eventually, your body will process both doses, flooding with double the amount of THC you intended to take.
+This may result in dizziness, paranoia, and a panic attack (often called “greening out”).

 The Golden Rule:

 Once you take your initial dose, you are locked in for the night.
-If it doesn’t work, accept defeat, go to sleep, and try a slightly higher dose tomorrow.
+If it doesn’t work, accept it, go to sleep, and try a slightly higher dose tomorrow.

 Frequently Asked Questions